BenjaminBorn/academic-kickstart/content/authors/admin/_index.md

 # - Visitors -->
 ---

-Benjamin Born is an Associate Professor of Macroeconomics at the Frankfurt School of Finance & Management and a research fellow at the CEPR and CESifo.
-In addition, he serves as research director at the ifo Institute's Center for Macroeconomics and Surveys and as an associate editor at the European Economic Review.
-He holds a Ph.D. in Economics from the University of Bonn.
+Benjamin Born is a Professor of Macroeconomics at the Frankfurt School of Finance & Management---where he is affiliated with the {{% staticref "https://www.frankfurt-school.de/en/home/research/centres/centre-for-central-banking" %}}Centre for Central Banking{{% /staticref %}}---and a research fellow at the CEPR and CESifo.
+In addition, he currently serves as a research director at the ifo Institute's Center for Macroeconomics and Surveys, an external consultant at the EU Commission's DG ECFIN, and as an associate editor at the European Economic Review.
+He holds a Ph.D. in Economics from the Bonn Graduate School of Economics.

  <strong>News</strong>
+- I'm co-organizing the following conferences this year
-  - Call for Papers: {{% staticref "files/call_frankfurt_macro_seminar_spring2024.pdf" %}} Spring 2024 Frankfurt Macro Seminar {{% /staticref %}}
+    + {{% staticref "files/Program_FMS.pdf" %}} Spring 2024 Frankfurt Macro Seminar {{% /staticref %}} (program)
- - Frankfurt School launches {{% staticref "https://www.frankfurt-school.de/home/research/centres/centre-for-central-banking.html" %}}Centre for Central Banking{{% /staticref %}}
- - I'm co-organizing the {{% staticref "https://konstanzseminar.org/konstanz-seminar-on-monetary-theory-and-policy/55th-konstanz-seminar/" %}}2024 Konstanz Seminar on Monetary Theory and Monetary Policy{{% /staticref %}}
+    + {{% staticref "https://konstanzseminar.org/konstanz-seminar-on-monetary-theory-and-policy/55th-konstanz-seminar/" %}}2024 Konstanz Seminar on Monetary Theory and Monetary Policy{{% /staticref %}} (program)
+    + {{% staticref "https://www.ifo.de/en/event/2024-12-05/14th-ifo-conference-macroeconomics-and-survey-data" %}}14th ifo Conference on Macroeconomics and Survey Data{{% /staticref %}} (call for papers)

 <!-- <strong>Open Positions</strong> (Deadline April 30): Postdoctoral Researchers in Frankfurt School's Centre for Central Banking:  {{% staticref "https://apply.interfolio.com/120066" %}}More Info {{% /staticref %}}. -->